Life in a Year: Production

 In March 2017, it was announced Cara Delevingne and Jaden Smith had joined the cast of the film, with Mitja Okorn directing from a screenplay by Jeffrey Addiss and Will Matthews.
-Will Smith and Jada Pinkett Smith will serve as executive producers via their Overbrook Entertainment banner.
+Will Smith and Jada Pinkett Smith served as executive producers via their Overbrook Entertainment banner.
 In April 2017, Terrence Howard, Stony Blyden, Nia Long, RZA and JT Neal joined the cast of the film.
 In May 2017, Chris D'Elia and Cuba Gooding Jr. joined the cast of the film, with Gooding Jr. replacing Howard.

 Filming

 Principal photography began in April 2017, in Toronto, Ontario, Canada.

 Release

 The film was released on November 27, 2020, by Amazon Studios.